 Extended Lunges for Back Pain

 Safe back bending can be a reliable source of healing back pain throughout your pregnancy.
 Remember to reduce the intensity of your backbends and to back off if it ever feels intense.
 I found the leg strengthening aspect of a modified crescent lunge, met with the gentle backbend it encourages, was essential in easing my lower back pain as well as neck and shoulder pain.
+Our hips also carry a lot of stress during pregnancy, which is why trying additional stretching, such as the butterfly stretch, is a good way to decrease tension and increase flexibility in this area of our body.

 How To: Start on all fours, supporting your knees with cushions if necessary.
 Carefully step your right foot forward to the outside of your right hand, setting your knee above your right heel.
 Use your hands for stability as you lift your torso away from the earth and bring both hands to your hips.
 Once balanced, engage your legs, hugging towards your midline and clasp your palms behind your back.
 Take a big breath in as you press your hands down and apart (without actually letting them separate).
 Keep your tailbone drawing down, your legs strong, and your breath steady.
 Hold for 3-5 five breaths.
 Repeat on the other side.